 If you decide to live in off-campus housing you are required to update or confirm your residential address each semester.
 When you make your housing choice, click the do it link on the 'Update My Personal Information' task below to update your residential address.
 Failure to complete this requirement will result in a non-compliance fee.

 BYU Meal Plans make it easier for you to save time and money by offering a convenient and affordable selection of meals.
 All students, not just freshmen, can use a meal plan.
 Check out The Commons at the Cannon Center, the Cougareat, any of the four BYU Creamery locations, or many other dining options around campus.
-For specifics about the dining options, click the do it link on the 'Buy Meal Plan' task.
+For specifics about the dining options, click here.

 Payments for your on-campus housing and meal plans can be made online through My Financial Center.

 We can’t think of a better way to start your BYU experience than by attending New Student Orientation (NSO).
 There are some classes and activities specifically for transfer students, and you'll be put into a group with other transfer students as well.
 It’s a great opportunity to meet new people and have fun.
 We’re confident you’ll come away from the experience feeling like an important part of the BYU community.

 Click the do it link on the 'Register for Transfer Student Orientation' task below to register.

 If you have lived outside of the United States or Canada for six months or more within the last five years, you are required by Utah state law to have a tuberculosis skin test.